yingqiuz/netflows/README.md

 # create the Graph object
 G = Graph(adj=adjacency_matrix, dist=distance_matrix, weights=weight_matrix)
+# find all possible paths below k steps from source node s to target node t
 allpaths = G.findallpaths(s, t, cutoff=k)
 ```
 `allpaths`is  a list of all the possible paths from *s* to *k* shorter than *k*.
 Each element is a list storing the nodes' indices in the order that the users traverse from *s* to *t*. **NB**: in the adjacency/distance/weight matrix, element *i, j* denotes the directionality from *i* to *j*.